WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::tip Note:
 Banning does not mean freezing.
 You can send banned coins to anyone you want.
-This is a temporary ban on your coins in participation of the CoinJoin.
+This is a temporary ban on your coins from participating with the coordinator.
 :::

 ### How do I find a coordinator?